psaris/wordle/README.md

 ..
 ```

-Now we can demonstrate which words have the maximum entropy, thus
+We can now demonstrate which words have the maximum entropy, thus
 revealing the most information and maximizing our chance of shrinking
 the set of remaining valid solutions.